100 Notable alumni of

 -

-Ernst Waldfried Josef Wenzel Mach was an Austrian physicist and philosopher, who contributed to the physics of shock waves.
-The ratio of the speed of a flow or object to that of sound is named the Mach number in his honour.
+Ernst Waldfried Josef Wenzel Mach was an Austrian-Czech physicist and philosopher who contributed to the understanding of the physics of shock waves.
+The ratio of the speed of a flow or object to that of sound is named the Mach number in his honor.
 As a philosopher of science, he was a major influence on logical positivism and American pragmatism.
 Through his criticism of Isaac Newton's theories of space and time, he foreshadowed Albert Einstein's theory of relativity.

 -